What are Advanced Dependent Prepositions?

 | Attribute | to | He attributes his success to hard work. |

-Adjectives often describe a state or feeling toward something else.
+Adjectives often describe a state or feeling toward something else and are followed by specific prepositions.

 |---|---|---|